40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 There are circles, swirls, lines, and splatters of color all across his canvas, representing the artist’s rebellious nature.

-Because of which, it is also considered the pinnacle of abstract expressionism.
+Because of this, it is also considered the pinnacle of abstract expressionism.

 On the canvas, paint has been brushed and dripped in various patterns to create the artwork.

-These patterns intrigue the viewer because of the contrast of lighter and darker hues of the color.
+These patterns intrigue the viewer because of the contrast of lighter and darker hues.

 The replica was later divided into pieces and made into a puzzle that was later referred to as “the world’s most difficult puzzle.”